Skip to content

 1. With the RDDCheckpointData defined, doCheckpoint checks out the checkpointAllMarkedAncestors flag and if enabled, doCheckpoint requests the Dependencies for the RDD that are in turn requested to doCheckpoint themselves.
 Otherwise, doCheckpoint requests the RDDCheckpointData to checkpoint.

-2. With the RDDCheckpointData undefined, doCheckpoint requests the Dependencies for the RDD that are in turn requested to doCheckpoint themselves.
+2. With the RDDCheckpointData undefined, doCheckpoint requests the Dependencies (of this RDD) for their RDDs that are in turn requested to doCheckpoint themselves (recursively).

-In other words, With the RDDCheckpointData defined, requesting doCheckpointing of the Dependencies is guarded by checkpointAllMarkedAncestors flag.
+With the RDDCheckpointData defined, requesting doCheckpoint of the Dependencies is guarded by checkpointAllMarkedAncestors flag.

 doCheckpoint skips execution if called earlier.